hafizulislamhfz/dy-toast/README.md

-# dy-toast
+# DyToast

-A simple toast notification package for Laravel.
+A dynamic toast notification package for Laravel.
 ## Installation

 Install the package using Composer: